tjol/pinterestfeed-twisted/README.md

 Configuration
 -------------

 A database needs to be set up and configured.
+The supported database engines are sqlite3 and MySql.
 The comments in `config.py` should be self explanatory.

 To run, start `runserver.py`.